junglok/tem-docs/docs/apps/cryodrgn.md

 ## 3. Basic Pipeline

-The typical data processing workflow using cryoDRGN is outlined below.
+The typical data processing workflow using CryoDRGN is outlined below.
 You can check detailed options for specific commands by running `cryodrgn [command] --help`.

 ### Step 1: Metadata Parsing
-Before training, convert metadata (such as STAR files) derived from Relion or CryoSPARC into a format (`.pkl`) that cryoDRGN can read.
+Before training, convert metadata (such as STAR files) derived from Relion or CryoSPARC into a format (`.pkl`) that CryoDRGN can read.
 Since this requires minimal computational resources, you can run this preprocessing directly on the login node.
 ```bash
 # Parse pose information
 cryodrgn parse_pose_vd inputs/run_data.star -o inputs/poses.pkl